sipcapture/homer/docs/OOM.md

   while ingest targets it, and Homer partitions by `date`, this only delays the current day; older partitions compact on the first attempt.

-Memory profile: bounded by one row group regardless of partition size, so a 512MB target safely compacts 76×77MB files on a writer capped well under the multi-GB working set the DuckDB merge required.
-Measured with `TestScaleMergeMemoryIsBounded`: growing the partition 8x (97MB -> 779MB, 1.6M -> 13.1M rows) moved peak Go heap only from 870MB to 1046MB.
-That heap is the Arrow merge's own and is **not** covered by DuckDB's `memory_limit`, so size the container for it separately.
+Memory profile: bounded by one row group regardless of partition size.
+`TestScaleMergeMemoryIsBounded` shows the independence — growing the partition 8x (97MB -> 779MB, 1.6M -> 13.1M rows) moved peak Go heap from 870MB to 1046MB — but
+independence from partition size is not the same as being small.
+A row group is sized in rows, so its bytes scale with row width: real Homer files with 1.5GB row groups took ~10GB RSS to merge (5.3GB at `GOGC=20`, 3.7GB at `GOMEMLIMIT=2GiB`, at twice the wall time). `max_row_group_bytes` therefore caps what will be attempted, and this heap is Arrow's, outside DuckDB's `memory_limit`, so size the container for both.
 The retirement `DELETE` reads the partition to confirm the files are fully covered, and runs with `threads = 1` to keep that scan's memory bounded too.

 > Note: the search node picks up the new snapshot on its next periodic catalog
 > refresh, exactly as it does for a normal writer flush.